 Chapter 901:3-23 Juice Product Processors

-(A) All food processing establishments processing juice, including juice products to be used as an ingredient, shall comply with Chapter 901:3-23 and Chapter 901:3-1 of the Administrative Code.
-Except as specified in paragraph (B) of this rule these rules become applicable upon final adoption by the director of agriculture.
+(A) Except for as specified in paragraph (B) of this rule, all food processing establishments processing juice, including juice products to be used as an ingredient, shall comply with Chapter 901:3-23 and the applicable provisions found in Chapter 901:3-17 of the Administrative Code.

 As used in Chapter 901:3-23 of the Administrative Code:

 (1) "Cleaned" means washed with water of adequate sanitary quality.

 (2) "Control" means to prevent, eliminate, or reduce.